LYC88888/fertility-prediction-challenge/description.md

 The study of fertility is extensively researched across various academic fields due to its significance to both individuals and societies.
 Several factors have been identified that are associated with fertility findings.
 However, these significant determinants only account for a small portion of the variations in fertility results, and researchers are unable to even comprehend their short-term changes.

 Therefore, PreFer (Predicting Fertility data challenge) wants to know if people in the Netherlands will have children in 2021, 2022 and/or 2023.
 The objective of the challenge is to assess the level of predictability in fertility intentions in the Netherlands in the (near) future using machine learning (ML) techniques and to address which features are relevant to make this prediction (Sivak et al., 2024a, 2024c).

-1.2	Motivation and Relevance

-1.2.1	Societal Relevance

-The objective of this research about predicting individual fertility intentions in the Netherlands is important because it gives more information and understanding about fertility intentions and possible increase/decrease in birth rate in the (near) future.
-It could give valuable insights for governments and policymakers to make adaptions on time if necessary.

-1.2.2	Scientific Relevance

-Research about predicting fertility intention in the Netherlands has not been done before using machine learning algorithms, therefore this research provides new knowledge and brings novelty.

 2	Literature Review / Related Work